-1. PLAYING GROUND, GOAL AND BEHIND POSTS, Etc.
+1. PLAYING GROUND, GOAL AND BEHIND POSTS.
+Etc.

-- (a) The playing ground shall be oval in shape, between 150 and 200 yards in length from goal to goal and between 120 and 170 yards in width, measured equally from the centre of a circle 10 feet in diameter, marked in white, in the centre of the ground.
+(a) The playing ground shall be oval in shape, between 150 and 200 yards in length from goal to goal and between 120 and 170 yards in width, measured equally from the centre of a circle 10 feet in diameter, marked in white, in the centre of the ground.
 A line, known as the boundary line, shall mark the boundary.

+Note - It is suggested that the ideal playing area would be 180 yards in length and 150 yards in width.

-(See plan.). - (b) Two goal posts, seven yards apart and not less than 20 feet in height, shall be placed at each end of the playing ground.
-Behind posts shall be placed at a distance of seven yards from each goal post and in a straight line with them. - (c) The line between the goal posts shall be called the goal line, and the lines between the goal and behind posts shall be called the behind lines. - (d) Two straight lines shall be drawn at right angles to the goal line for a distance of 10 yards from each goal post.
+(b) Two goal posts, seven yards apart and not less than 20 feet in height, shall be placed at each end of the playing ground.
+Behind Posts shall be placed at a distance of seven yards from each goal post, and in a straight line with them.

+(c) The line between the goal posts shall be called the goal line, and the lines between the goal and behind Posts shall be called the behind lines.

+(d) Two straight lines shall be drawn at right angles to the goal line for a distance of 10 yards from each goal post.
 The outer ends of these lines shall be connected by another straight line.
 These lines shall be marked in white and known as the kick-off lines.